arcanemachine/api-playground-flutter/README.md

 # api-playground-flutter

-A basic app to help me learn the workings of a Flutter app as a client-side API consumer.
+A basic app to showcase the workings of a Flutter app as a client-side API consumer.

 ## First run